-The hCG (Human Chorionic Gonadotropin) Levels
+The HCG (Human Chorionic Gonadotropin) Levels

 The placental cells start producing hCG (pregnancy hormone) immediately after implantation .
 The hCG level then continues to increase until around 8-12 weeks, when it stabilizes or drops.
 The higher the hCG levels, the more evident the symptoms .

-Development of Your Baby during Week 3 Pregnancy
+Development of Your Baby During Week 3 Pregnancy

 The egg and the sperm contain 23 chromosomes each, which then combine to form the zygote containing 46 chromosomes .
 The gender of the baby is decided the moment the egg gets fertilized, depending on whether the sperm fertilizing it carries an X chromosome or a Y chromosome.
-Other prominent chromosomal traits such as hair color, eye color and body type are also determined at this stage .
+Other prominent chromosomal traits such as hair color, eye color, and body type are also determined at this stage .

 The newly formed zygote travels up the fallopian tube towards the uterus where it gets attached to the uterine wall for further development (implantation) .
-The implantation process completes 6 to 12 days (9 days in average) after ovulation and fertilization .
+The implantation process completes 6 to 12 days (9 days on average) after ovulation and fertilization .
 In the meantime, the zygote continues dividing to form a cluster of around 100 cells (blastocyst) .
-In some rare cases (about 2% of pregnancies), the blastocyst attaches itself somewhere in the fallopian tube, ovary, abdomen or cervix, leading to an ectopic pregnancy .
+In some rare cases (about 2% of pregnancies), the blastocyst attaches itself somewhere in the fallopian tube, ovary, abdomen or cervix, leading to an ectopic pregnancy or miscarriage .

 Signs and Symptoms at Pregnancy Week 3

 It is important to note that signs and symptoms are two different things.
 Signs are those experienced by the individual while symptoms are occurrences that others can identify but the affected individual cannot.